Chisomnwa/Chisomnwa/README.md

-* 👋 Hi there, my name is Chisom
+* 👋 Hi there, my name is Chisom Nnamani

-* 👋 I'm a Data and Business Intelligence Analyst
+* 👋 I'm a Data and Business Intelligence Developer (Data Engineer in view)

 * 👀 I'm interested in Data and Business Analytics